Math.expm1() function returns e raised to the power of a number, subtracted by 1. That is

-A number representing ex - 1, where e is the base of natural logarithms and x is the argument.
+A number representing ex - 1, where e is the base of the natural logarithm.

 For very small values of x, adding 1 can reduce or eliminate precision.
 The double floats used in JS give you about 15 digits of precision.
 1 + 1e-15 = 1.000000000000001, but 1 + 1e-16 = 1.000000000000000 and therefore exactly 1.0 in that arithmetic, because digits past 15 are rounded off.